melvinmonteiro/frontend-nanodegree-mobile-portfolio/frontend-developer-neighborhood-map/README.md

 ## How to run locally

-Run the follwing steps.
+Run the following steps.
-* npm install
+* git clone https://github.com/melvinmonteiro/melvinmonteiro.github.io.git or download as a zip
-* gulp install
+* go to directory frontend-developer-neighborhood-map
-* gulp serve
+* Open index.html in a browser

 ## Functionality